 Xylitol is a sugar-like substance generally used as sweetener in chewing gum and candies.
 It is also found in many products made specifically for dry mouth.
 Xylitol is an excellent ally in the fight against dry mouth because it stimulates saliva production and helps prevent cavities.
 In addition, … [Más / More]

 People suffering from xerostomia are at an increased risk of oral problems caused by the lack of saliva, which, as we have discussed in previous articles, plays an important role in protecting the mouth and teeth.
 When you are diagnosed with xerostomia or dry mouth, doctors recommend that you be … [Más / More]

-Certain foods stimulate salivary gland function and as a result, increase salivation.
-They are what we might call "sialogogue foods".
+Certain foods stimulate salivary gland's function and as a result, increase salivation.
+They are called "sialogogue foods".
 In contrast, other foods can cause dry mouth and worsen the problem.
 If you suffer from xerostomia, it is important to know which foods improve or aggravate your dry … [Más / More]